 After a night of extremely heavy rain, the site had transformed into a Tribute To Mud.

-Sleeping revellers woke to find a stream running through the middle of their tents, with their clothes and belongings floating away downstream into the night.
+Sleeping revellers woke to find a stream running through the middle of their tents, with their clothes and belongings floating away downstream into the dark night.

 During the night’s torrential rainstorm, folks were forced to abandon their tents as a cascade of water ran down the hillside and formed a substantial river.